 Hon.
 David Joanasie: Thank you, Mr. Speaker.
-I would like to commend all the local search and rescue people that participate in these unfortunate situations.
-In terms of the policy that we're reviewing, the search and rescue policy, we are trying to get feedback from local volunteer groups, but also the Nunavut Association of Municipalities on those details.
+I, too, would like to commend all of the local search and rescue people that participate in these unfortunate situations.

-I can't specify what exactly we'll be coming out with, but it's through these engagements that we're anticipating amendments to the policy to better suit the needs and to better serve the local search and rescue volunteer groups.
+In terms of the policy that we're reviewing, the search and rescue policy, we are trying to get feedback from local volunteer groups but also the Nunavut Association of Municipalities on those details.
+I can't specify what exactly we will be coming out with, but it's through these engagements that we're anticipating amendments to the policy to better suit the needs and to better serve the local search and rescue volunteer groups.
 Thank you, Mr. Speaker.
 Speaker: Your first supplementary, Mr. Malliki.

 Mr. Malliki (interpretation): Thank you, Mr. Speaker.
 I know that their search and rescue team always works very hard.
-I would like to make sure that their policy is reviewed.
+I would like to see improvements to the policy under review.

-(interpretation ends) Mr. Speaker, the department's response to the Nunavut Association of Municipalities also indicates that "... another Search and Rescue model that is being discussed is the creation of a Search and Rescue Association."
+(interpretation ends) Mr. Speaker, the department's response to the Nunavut Association of Municipalities also indicates that "...another Search and Rescue model that is being discussed is the creation of a Search and Rescue Association."
 Can the minister indicate the timeline for establishing this new organization? (interpretation) Thank you, Mr. Speaker.

 Hon.
 David Joanasie: Thank you, Mr. Speaker.
-I don't have specific timeline around what the member asks for, but once those details are ready and available, I'd be more than happy to share with my colleagues here.
+I don't have a specific timeline around what the member asks for, but once those details are ready and available, I would be more than happy to share it with my colleagues here.
 Thank you, Mr. Speaker.